SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentAgent/CreateDefaultRecurrenceByDate.md

 # NSRecurrenceInfo CreateDefaultRecurrenceByDate(DateTime startDate)

-Creates a NSRecurrenceInfo object populated with the default values for the specific type.
+Creates an NSRecurrenceInfo object populated with the default values for the specific type.
 Using startDate as start date for the recurreing pattern.

 ## Parameters